eye-division/kindle-co-ed/_casestudies/childs-creativity.md

 ## Want To View The Final Report??

-If you would like to view the final public report for this Project, produced for our client, [download the PDF](/assets/docs/creativelearninghubssoutheast-future%26feasibility_kindleapril2006.pdf).
+Final public report for this Project

 ## Want To Know Outcomes?